-Chairman's Statement
+Strategic Report Chairman's Statement

-In the year ended 30 September 2021 the NAV at par and fair value (net asset value with debt at par and fair value) rose by 20.6% and 22.5% respectively on a total return basis.
-The share price rose by 37.1% also on a total return basis as the discount narrowed from 29% to 20%.
-By way of comparison, the FTSE All-Share Index rose by 27.9% and the MSCI All Country Index rose by 22.1% in sterling terms and in both cases, on a total return basis.
+The year ended 30 September 2022 was very disappointing for shareholders as the NAV at par and fair value (net asset value with debt at par and fair value) fell by 19.8% and 18.2% respectively on a total return basis.
+The share price fell by 24.9% also on a total return basis.
+By way of comparison, the FTSE All-Share Index fell by 4.0% and the MSCI All Country Index fell by 4.2% in sterling terms and in both cases, on a total return basis.